Battlefield 1943: Development, marketing and release

 According to the game's development team, accessibility and value were the main reasons the game went digital as opposed to an ordinary retail launch.

 At the time of the Xbox Live Arcade version's release, issues with server joining and statistic recording functionality were reported.
 DICE's Gordon Van Dyke and EA responded to the situation, noting that the player volume was much higher than expected and server capacity was exceeded.
 To remedy the issues, EA and DICE added more servers.
 Van Dyke also noted that there were problems with players having trouble using their EA accounts.
 Despite launch problems, DICE reported that after the first day of release players had accumulated 29.45 years worth of game time and over 5 million kills.
 In 2011, DICE announced that development of the PC version of the game was cancelled, in order to focus on Battlefield 3.

 At Sony's conference at E3 2011, Sony announced that a copy of Battlefield 1943 would be included on every disc of Battlefield 3 for the PlayStation 3, but upon release it was not included.
 EA stated through Battlefield's Twitter account by telling a customer that "In lieu of [Battlefield 1943] being available on [disc] for [PlayStation 3] customers, EA has made all [Battlefield 3] expansions available early to [PlayStation 3] customers."
 Ultimately, EA decided to honor the pre-order announcement.

+On 21 March 2023, it was announced that the game would be delisted from digital storefronts on 28 April, along with Battlefield: Bad Company and Battlefield: Bad Company 2.
+Servers for Battlefield 1943 were shut down on 8 December 2023.